arXiv/accessibility2024/source/index.md

 ---
 ![Logo for the arXiv forum](../assets/forum-logotype-only.svg){.forum-logotype alt='logo for the arXiv forum' role="presentation"}

-# Sign up for the arXiv Accessibility Forum 2024!
+# Welcome to the arXiv Accessibility Forum 2024!

 <div class="lead">
   <div class="content">